Barzoius/Barzoius/README.md

 **`Beginner C++ and Rust enjoyer`**

-Not much yet to say about myself, I rly like C++/JAVA/RUST, physics and games. "\n" I think that makes me gamedev :thinking:.
+Not much yet to say about myself, I rly like C++/JAVA/RUST, physics and games.
+I think that makes me gamedev :thinking:.

    <p align="left">